EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L04/index.md

 #### PrusaSlicer
+Remind: FInish Prusa Slicer explaination and measure tolerances.

+Once I was able to get ahold of Nicholas' and my files, I uploaded them to PrusaSlicer.

 The infill that I chose for the 3D print was 10% Honeycomb; this was chosen mainly due to time constraints and force redistribution without the cost of extra material and time.
 I initially wanted to attempt to use the Gyroid pattern but considered that the time I was predicted to take was roughly 1 hour and 25 minutes, with Nicholas's artifact included as well (the assignment specifies "Print time may not exceed one hour per artifact").
 The pair of the 10% and honeycomb provide a adequite enough structure without costing us more materials and time.